the-avant-it/IPSec/README.md

 You are likely misplaced right and left sides

+E2:

+When uou try to ping some resource in target network you get folowwing output: ping 10.8.0.29
+PING 10.8.0.29 (10.8.0.29): 56 data bytes
+92 bytes from 10.8.0.1: Redirect Host
+92 bytes from 10.8.0.1: Redirect Host
+92 bytes from 10.8.0.1: Redirect Host

+S2:

+It's likely problem with you VPN because it allocates subnet in 10.8 range for clients.
+Try to ping from vm in internal subnet and if the problem will not persist in that case, check your vpn (`route -4` command may help)

 # Debug advices

 1) Run `ping` to the resource you want to reach through tunnel (it sould be on the side where ipsec server is located)